stashed/stash/docs/guides/platforms/minio.md

 **Create Secret:**

 At first, we need to create a secret for `Restic` crd.
-To configure this backend, following secret keys are needed:
+To configure this backend, the following secret keys are needed:

 |           Key           |                                              Description                                              |
 | ----------------------- | ----------------------------------------------------------------------------------------------------- |